Torres del Paine National Park

 Mirador Plaza Bismarck

 Paseo Atkinson, located in Cerro Concepción, along a beautiful row of gardens of old large houses belonging to the nineteenth century.
-Paseo Atkinson is constantly visited by national and foreign tourists, attracted by the particular view, arrangement and maintenance of the large houses.
+Paseo Atkinson is constantly visited by national and foreign tourists, attracted by the special view, arrangement and maintenance of the large houses.

 Boat Tours

-One of the attractions of the country's main port are its bay and the panoramic views of the city from the coastline.
-Either at the port or local agencies, you can take a boat trip in colorful boats that offer trips around the bay to observe marine fauna, merchant and warships, all the port activity and the city.
-Tours last around 30 minutes leaving from Muelle Prat.
+Either at the port or through local agencies, you can take a boat trip in colorful boats that offer trips around the bay to observe marine fauna, merchant and war ships, all the port activities and the city.
+The tours last about 30 minutes and depart from Muelle Prat.

 "La Sebastiana" House - Museum